Maansi-Sathish/Elder-Care-Assistant/README.md

 # Elder-Care-Assistant
 A web-based elder care management tool designed to simplify medication tracking and appointment scheduling.
 Built with a clean, responsive interface using HTML, Tailwind CSS, and vanilla JavaScript, this application helps caregivers and elderly individuals stay organized.

-Here are a few options for a description to put on your GitHub repository, all under 350 words.
-You can choose the one that best fits the tone you want to convey.

-Option 1 (Concise and Direct)
-Elder Care Assistant

 A web-based elder care management tool designed to simplify medication tracking and appointment scheduling.
 Built with a clean, responsive interface using HTML, Tailwind CSS, and vanilla JavaScript, this application helps caregivers and elderly individuals stay organized.

 Key Features: